-Country distribution from AmphibiaWeb's database: Algeria, Cameroon, Chad, Djibouti, Eritrea, Ethiopia, Guinea, Kenya, Libyan Arab Jamahiriya, Mali, Mauritania, Morocco, Niger, Senegal, Sierra Leone, Somalia, Tanzania, United Republic of, Uganda, Western Sahara
+Country distribution from AmphibiaWeb's database: Algeria, Burkina Faso, Cameroon, Chad, Djibouti, Eritrea, Ethiopia, Guinea, Kenya, Libyan Arab Jamahiriya, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Sudan, Tanzania, United Republic of, Uganda, Western Sahara

 Range: So far, this species has not been documented at Comoé National Park.
 According to Frost (1985), its range comprises Africa south of the Sahara, with Tanzania forming the southern limit.
 In particular, it has been recorded form the following countries: Senegal, Guinea, Sierra Leone, Mali, Algeria, Niger, Cameroon, Chad, Ethiopia, Eritrea, Somalia, Kenya, Uganda, Tanzania (Laurent 1965, Amiet 1973a, Böhme 1975, Tandy et al. 1976, Hulselmans 1977b, Joger 1981, 1982, Lanza 1981, ?Zug 1987, Salvador 1996, Joger & Lambert 1997, Largen 1997a, 1998, Poynton 1998).